cbfannin/drupal-build/README.md

-**WAT TEAM DRUPAL INSTALL SCRIPT**
+**WAT TEAM DRUPAL BUILD SCRIPT**
-*This script allows you to do an all inclusive install of a D8 site that uses WAT team environment defaults with options to include commonly used services, modules, and theme.
+*This script allows you to do an all inclusive install of a Drupal site that uses WAT team environment defaults with options to include commonly used services, modules, and theme.
 This script assumes your local environment is using Docker with Lando and that these services are running.*

 **USAGE**
-**Vanilla Install**  *./maked8.sh*
+**Vanilla Install**  *./buildit.sh*

 **Options**
 **-s Standard Install** Includes common modules.